 Candidates that follow the Innovation School programme have the opportunity to replace the compulsory NBD in Practice (7.5 ECTS) and the required selection of NBD electives (22.5 ECTS).
 This means that in order to obtain an NBD major profile, the students have to follow the NBD406 Innovation and Strategic Entrepreneurship and one of the compulsory methodology courses, in addition to the Innovation School.

-Candidates cannot combine a major in NBD with a minor in Innovation School or Gründerskolen.
+Candidates cannot combine a major in NBD with a minor in Innovation School, Gründerskolen or Social Entrepreneurship at UiO.